CampusVH/pult/README.md

 -------------------------------------
 PULT is a collection of small programs, mostly Unix shell scripts.
-It provides a console (in German: „Pult“:–) where the lecturer can select which visual content is offered to the audioence via a web interface, *noVNC*.
+It provides a console (in German: „Pult“:–) where the lecturer can select which visual content is offered to the audience via a web interface, *noVNC*.
 These visual contents can be a shared desktop, a camera view, an uploaded image or screenshot, or some arbitrary content provided by some other tool via a web interface, for instance a BigBlueButton presentation or the shared whiteboard of OpenMeetings.

 PULT itself only handles video.
-For the audio part and chat part it cooperates with Mumble.
+For the audio part and the chat part it cooperates with Mumble.

 The virtual “meeting rooms” in PULT are called *channels*.
 For each channel, there is one instance of noVNC, showing a virtual desktop,